Mixed Motives and Geometric Representation Theory in Equal Characteristic: Parity motives, perverse motives and the flag variety

 \subsection{Parity motives}

 Parity sheaves were first used by \cite{Soe00} as a substitute for intersection complexes in a setting where the decomposition theorem (c.f. \cite{BBD}, \cite{Saito}, \cite{CM}) does not hold in general, namely for constructible sheaves with modular coefficients.
 Then \cite{JMW} properly axiomatized and classified them.
 In this section we want to recall their properties and argue that the whole theory works fine in the setting of motives.
 All one really needs is a six functor formalism, as already stated in the introduction of \cite{JMW}.
 We want to remark that our situation is simpler, since we just consider affine strata and hence only trivial local systems.
+Furthermore, \cite{JMW} makes extensive use of the fact that the surrounding constructible derived category of sheaves is Krull--Remak--Schmidt, meaning that every object is isomorphic to a finite direct sum of objects, each of which has local endomorphism ring.
+This is also the case for stratified mixed Tate motives. \begin{lemma} Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety.
+Then $\DMT{\Ss}{X}$ is Krull-Remak-Schmidt. \end{lemma} \begin{proof} First of all $\DMT{\Ss}{X}$ is idempotent complete by \cite{LE2007452}, since it admits a bounded $t$-structure (for example the perverse $t$-structure defined in Section \ref{subsec:perversemotives}).
+Now $\End{\H(X)}(M)$ is a finitely generated $\kk$-algebra for every $M\in \DMT{\Ss}{X},$ as an inductive argument on the number of strata and the localisation long exact sequence easily shows.
+Now \cite[Corollary A.2]{doi:10.1080/00927870701649184} shows that $\DMT{\Ss}{X}$ is Krull--Remak--Schmidt. \end{proof}